Skip to Content

 Laguna Beach 4th of July Fireworks Show

-The annual 4th of July Fireworks Show in Laguna Beach will once again be held at Monument Point, located within the picturesque Heisler Park.
+The City Of laguna Beach hosts an annual 4th of July Fireworks Show at Monument Point, located within picturesque oceanfront Heisler Park.
 During the day, you can choose the ideal spot on the sandy beaches or reserve a spot at one of the numerous restaurants or hotels in the vicinity.
 As night falls, prepare to be amazed by a vibrant and dazzling Fourth of July fireworks display set against the backdrop of the sparkling blue ocean.

 Check out all the Orange County 4th of July Events this year!